Words: Jonathan Wells

-In Goldfinger and Thunderball Sean Connery's Bond was usually sighted wearing two-eyelet derby shoes, which essentially looked like a short chukka.
-They were most likely to have been designed by John Lobb.
+In Goldfinger and Thunderball, Sean Connery’s Bond was usually sighted wearing two-eyelet Derby shoes, which essentially looked like a short chukka.

-In Diamonds Are Forever, Bond wears a pair of Saxone golf shoes both on and off the course.
+On the flip side, in Diamonds Are Forever, Bond sports a pair of Saxone golf shoes both on and off the course.
 In Goldfinger, his black casual shoes are obscenely clunky, albeit to conceal a knife in each heel.
-And, in Thunderball, Bond wears black saddle-stitched sandals — with a full business suit.
+And, in Thunderball, Bond wears black saddle-stitched sandals with a full business suit.
 It’s enough to make a sharp dresser despair.

 No Time To Die proved to be the best film for Bond when it came to his footwear.
-And, for the last three films, he has been dependably booted by Crockett & Jones.
-The heritage Northamptonshire shoemaker has a range of styles for the costume department to choose from; and this is the first of two to feature in No Time To Die.
+We begin with the ever-dependable Crockett & Jones, with the heritage Northampton shoemaker offering a range of styles for the costume department to choose from – and this is the first of two to feature in the film.

 The ‘Highbury’ is a plain-fronted, three-eyelet Derby shoe.
-Cut from the finest black calf leather and fitted with Crockett & Jones’ patented ‘City’ rubber sole, it’s a simple, sophisticated style — and one readily available to customers.
-Bond will benefit from the style’s versatility in the film, wearing it both with his tuxedo in Cuba, and with a grey Prince of Wales check suit when he returns to MI6 in London.
+Cut from the finest black calf leather and fitted with Crockett & Jones’s patented ‘City’ rubber sole, it’s a simple, sophisticated style – and one readily available to willing buyers.
+Bond benefits from the model’s versatile looks, wearing it with both his tuxedo in Cuba, and with a grey Prince of Wales check suit when he returns to MI6 in London.

 Crockett & Jones ‘Highbury’ Shoes

-Another pair of shoes that’ll be seen across several outfits, Bond will begin the film in a pair of Drake’s chukka boots.
-With distinctive moccasin-style stitching around the vamp, these dark brown boots walk the line between smart and casual, and are cut from premium rough out suede for sturdiness.
+Another pair of shoes that are seen across several outfits and scenes, Bond begins the film in a pair of Drake’s chukka boots.
+With distinctive moccasin-style stitching around the vamp, these dark-brown boots walk the line between smart and casual, and are cut from premium rough-out suede for sturdiness.

-They’re also made in Italy, which is fitting — as Bond will wear his pair of ‘Crosby’ boots during the opening sequence of No Time To Die.
-Firstly, he’ll pair them with a Connolly jacket as he hides out in the Basilicata city of Matera with Dr Madeleine Swann.
-Then, they’ll match with his Massimo Alba corduroy suit during the film’s first action set-piece.
+They’re also made in Italy, which is fitting: first, he’ll pair them with a Connolly jacket as he hides out in the Basilicata city of Matera with Dr Madeleine Swann; then, they’ll match with his Massimo Alba corduroy suit during the film’s first action set-piece.

 Drake’s ‘Crosby’ Chukka Boots

-While we know you can’t actually see the shoes in the picture above, we promise they’ll play an integral part of Craig’s Caribbean wardrobe.
-Paired with his Tommy Bahama shirt, Bond will reunite with Felix Leiter in his hand-sewn, burnished boat shoes — before high-stepping them to Cuba to meet Ana de Armas’ intelligence operative, Paloma.
+While we know you can’t actually see the shoes in the picture above, we promise they play an integral part in Craig’s Caribbean wardrobe.
+Paired with his Tommy Bahama shirt, Bond reunites with Felix Leiter in his hand-sewn, burnished boat shoes, before high-stepping them to Cuba to meet Ana de Armas’s intelligence operative, Paloma.

-No Time To Die will finally, in his fifth film, see Daniel Craig’s James Bond in full, military-inspired tactical gear.
+No Time To Die sees Daniel Craig’s James Bond finally in full military-inspired tactical gear.
 Worn while infiltrating the island lair of Rami Malek’s villainous Safin, this commando outfit is mostly made by N.Peal, with a ribbed army sweater and combat trousers.
-But the shoes — high of ankle and black of colour — are made by Danner.
+But the boots – high of ankle and black of colour – are made by Danner.

 Danner, as any footwear fans may remember, provided Bond’s ‘Mountain Light II’ boots for the snowy scenes in Spectre.
-But these shoes, created with rough-out leather and rugged nylon, are infinitely more practical.
-Lightweight, breathable and with a cushioning polyurethane footbed, we can think of fewer boots better for saving the world.
+But these boots, created with rough-out leather and rugged nylon, are infinitely more practical.
+Lightweight, breathable and with a cushioning polyurethane footbed, we can think of fewer boots better for saving the world in.

 Crockett & Jones ‘Molton’ Boots